What are the keys to auditing debt?

 - Enters the new debt in the accounting system,

 - Funds are borrowed without appropriate approval

-- Debt postings are not agreed to an amortization schedule
+- Debt postings are not agreed to amortization schedules

-- The accounting personnel don’t understand the accounting standards for debt covenant violations and lease capitalization
+- Accounting personnel don’t understand the accounting standards for debt (including lease accounting)

 Another key to auditing debt is understanding the risks of material misstatement.

 In auditing debt, the assertions that concern me the most are classification, completeness, and obligation.
 So my risk of material misstatement for these assertions is usually moderate to high.

 My response to the higher risk assessments is to perform certain substantive procedures: namely, a review of debt covenant compliance and a review of debt and lease agreements—and the related accounting.
 Why?

 As we saw above, debt covenant violations may require the company to reclassify debt from noncurrent to current.
 Doing so can be significant.
 The loan could be called by the lender, depending on the loan agreement.
 So, proper classification of debt can be critical.